-Tapic/Unit: Kingdom of God - What kind of King is Jesus?
+Topic/Unit: Kingdom of God - What kind of King is Jesus?

-Throughout this unit, pupils will explore what kind of King Jesus is, looking at the Lord's prayer and parables that we can draw life lessons from, such as 'the Parable of the Feast' and 'the Parable of the Tenants in the Vineyard'.
-Pupils will also discover what kind of Kingdom Jesus wanted and investigate the connection between belief in the Kingdom of God and how Christians serve the community.
-Furthermore, pupils will learn to relate Christian teachings to their own lives and the lives of those in their local community.
+Throughout this unit, pupils will explore what kind of King Jesus is, the Lord's prayer, parables that we can draw life lessons from, such as: the parable of the feast, the parable of the Tenants in the Vineyard, a look at the kind of Kingdom that Jesus wanted, investigation into the connection between belief in the Kingdom of God and how Christians serve the community, as well as relating Christian teachings to our own lives and the life of my local community.

-- · Study of biblical texts and the concept of the Kingdom of God. - Consider different possible meanings for the biblical texts studied, showing awareness of different interpretations. - Use inference to gauge understanding of the meaning behind a parable. - Knowledge and understanding of how Christians put their beliefs into practice in different ways, including in worship and in service to the community. - Knowledge and biblical scriptural evidence of what Christians believe Jesus' Kingdom might be like.
+- Study of biblical texts and the concept of the Kingdom of God. - Consider different possible meanings for the biblical texts studied, showing awareness of different interpretations. - Use inference to gauge understanding of the meaning behind a parable. - Knowledge and understanding of how Christians put their beliefs into practice in different ways, including in worship and in service to the community. - Knowledge and biblical scriptural evidence of what Christians believe Jesus' Kingdom might be like.

-For each unit, it is important that pupils are able to question and make enquiries related to their learning.
-Here are some examples of questions that pupils might ask and discuss with regards to this unit:

-- · What kind of King is Jesus?
+For each unit, it is so important that pupils are able to question and make enquiries related to their learning.
+Here are some examples of questions that pupils might ask and discuss with regards to this unit: What kind of King is Jesus?

-- What is the kingdom of God?

-- · What is the meaning behind the Parable of the Feast?

-- What is the meaning behind the Parable of the Tenants in the Vineyard?

-- What kind of Kingdom did Jesus want?

-- What is your idea of what might be included in the Kingdom of God?

-- How do Christians serve the community?
+- What is the kingdom of God? - What is the meaning behind the parable of the feast? - What is the meaning behind the parable of the Tenants in the Vineyard? - What kind of kingdom did Jesus want? - What is your idea of what might be included in the kingdom of God? - How do Christians serve the community? - How does the way you see the world affect how you behave in it? - God has the authority to decide what is right and what is wrong and we should do as He says-do you agree or disagree? - How has belief in God impacted art and music?